dekuNukem/duckyPad/duckyscript3_bytecode_vm.md

 Now much more complex, it makes sense to compile the script into bytecode and execute it on a virtual machine instead.

+## Virtual Stack Machine

+DPDS3 VM is a simple stack machine with two stacks, and a Program Counter (PC).

+* PC points to the current instruction being executed.

+* Arithmetic Stack: Used to perform calculations and store arguments.

+* Call Stack: Keeps track of function calls.

+Compiled binary is loaded into memory, and PC starts executing at the beginning of the program.

 ## Instruction Set

 Each DPDS3 instruction has a **fixed-length** of **three bytes**.